When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 2. Position Your Baby

-If your infant is older than 6 months, you can position them a little further out onto your knees.
-This way, you’ll apply slight pressure to their stomach, which may help them burp.
+If your infant is older, you can position them further out on your knees to apply slight pressure to the tummy.

 3. Pat Their Back